danieljprice/splash/docs/settings.rst

 The following can all be achieved from the d)ata options menu:

-.. _sec:d1:

 Re-reading the initial data / changing the dump file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The data can be re-read from the dump file or a new dump file can be
-selected by choosing the :ref:`sec:menu-d`, option 1 (or just ``d1`` from the
-main menu).
-In practice it is usually faster to exit splash and restart
+Just exit splash and restart
 with the new dump file name on the command line (remember to save by
 pressing ’S’ from the main menu before exiting to save both the current
 settings and the plot limits – then you can continue plotting with the